waynedovey/rhsi-edb-vault/README.md

 * Add NetworkPolicies around the `rhsi` namespace.
 * Use more advanced RHSI constructs (AccessGrant, AccessToken) once you are comfortable with the basics.

-## Installing the Red Hat Service Interconnect operator via Argo CD

-This repo now includes `hub/05-rhsi-operator.yaml`, which installs the **Red Hat Service Interconnect** Operator (`red-hat-service-interconnect`) in the `openshift-operators` namespace using an `OperatorGroup` + `Subscription`.

-If you are using Argo CD on the hub, make sure your Argo CD `Application` (or `ApplicationSet`) that targets the `hub/` directory has permissions to sync into cluster‑scoped and `openshift-*` namespaces.
-Once that application is synced, the RHSI operator and its CRDs (`skupper.io/Site`, `skupper.io/Connector`, etc.) will be available on the managed clusters where the operator installs.